-75 agent-based modeling (DG-ABM) is an interesting approach to tackle this challenge (DeAngelis and Mooij, 2005; Oddou-Muratorio and Davi, 2014; Piou and Pre´vost, 2012).
-It is well suited to explicitly represent complex behavioural interactions between individuals (mating

-78 systems for instance), while also representing genome structure and transmission mechanisms.

-The present paper describes such a model and its ability to simulate the evolutionary loop between traits (or mating behaviours) and genome.
-The model assumes a trade-off

-81 between survival and reproductive investment, each reproductive trait being determined by a user-specified genetic map.
-Reproduction is the outcome of interactions between individuals, potentially including competition for mates, and preference.
-We propose

-84 three simulation experiments to illustrate the potential of such modelling approach.

-In a first experiment, we simulate and track the complex evolutionary dynamics of a chosen case study: coevolution of gametic investment and preference under mutual mate

-87 choice.
-In a second experiment, we simulate the evolution of gametic investment under four different mating systems (absence or presence of preference and/or competition) and investigate to what extent the evolution of reproductive traits in each mating system

-90 affect the functional organization of the architecture of the genome in term of pleiotropy and polygeny.
-The third and last simulation experiment investigates the effects of the physical structure of the genome (maximum number of loci in the genome and linkage

-93 disequilibrium) on traits evolution, and how this, in turn, affect the evolution of genetic architecture in terms of pleiotropy and polygeny.
-We finish by discussing the potential for such models to further our understanding of evolution in an integrated framework,

-96 and their ability to relate microevolutionary mechanisms to macroevolutionary patterns.

-METHODS
+Agent-based models (DeAngelis and Mooij, 2005) are an interesting approach to tackle this challenge, as soon as they integrate genetic transmission (Labonne and Hendry,

+78 2010; Oddou-Muratorio and Davi, 2014; Piou and Pre´vost, 2012; Romero-Mujalli et al., 2019).
+Eco-evolutionary models using quantitative genetics showed the importance of inter individual interactions and environment on trait evolution, focusing generally on

+81 an applied or isolated question (Aguile´e et al., 2013; Holt and Barfield, 2011; Labonne

+84

+87

+90

+93

+96

 99

 102

 105

 108

+and Hendry, 2010; Labonne et al., 2008; Oddou-Muratorio and Davi, 2014).
+Some genetically-explicit (i.e., allelic models) ABMs have been developed to investigate demography and evolutionary change via selection pressures from the ecological settings, but without explicitly modelling interactions between individuals, notably during reproduction (Guillaume and Rougemont, 2006; Neuenschwander et al., 2008; Peng and Kimmel, 2005).
+So

+the selective pressure on traits is a priori defined and therefore does not emerge from inter-individual interactions, and from trade-off between traits.
+By contrast, if traits values directly influence mating behaviors and survival of individuals, the selection pressure changes with the distribution of the traits values in the population; organisms thus modify their social environment and are able to respond dynamically to this change.

+Additionally, to our knowledge, none of these models particularly emphasizes the general role of sexual selection as a driver of traits and genetic architecture, whereas it is known to be central in evolution.

+The present paper describes such a model and its ability to simulate the evolutionary loop between traits (or mating behaviours) and genome.
+The model assumes a trade-off between survival and reproductive investment, each reproductive trait being determined by a user-specified genetic map.
+Reproduction is the outcome of interactions between individuals, potentially including competition for mates, and sexual preference.
+We propose two simulation experiments to illustrate the potential of such modelling approach.

+In a first experiment, we simulate and track the complex evolutionary dynamics of a chosen case study: coevolution of gametic investment and preference under mutual mate choice.
+In a second experiment, we simulate the evolution of gametic investment under four different mating systems (absence or presence of preference and/or competition) and investigate to what extent the evolution of reproductive traits in each mating system affect the functional organization of the architecture of the genome in term (distribution of allelic effects throughout the genome for the various traits simulated).
+We conclude by analyzing how such approach can be used to bridge the gap between analytical models and empirical observations by shedding light on the interactions between genes, life history trade-offs, population genetics and dynamics, and genome structure.

-111
+111 METHODS

+We here give an extensive description of the model in the spirit of the ODD protocol (Grimm et al., 2006).

 114

 117

 120

-We here give an extensive description of the model in the spirit of the ODD protocol (Grimm et al., 2006).
-The model can be downloaded at https://forgemia.inra.fr/louise. chevalier/runaway
+123

+126

+129

+132

+135

-An overview of the demogenetic agent based model
+An overview of the demogenetic individual based model

-Purpose: The purpose of the model is to investigate the co-evolution between reproductive traits under sexual selection and their genetic architecture, taking into account mating behaviour, genetic and demographic characteristics of the population.
+Purpose: The purpose of the present model is to investigate the co-evolution between reproductive traits under sexual selection and their genetic architecture, taking into account mating behaviour, genetic and demographic characteristics of the population.
+We use hereafter the term ”demo-genetic agent-based model” (DG-ABM) to indicate that the present model integrates the full retroactive loops between these elements.